 No doubt, the book taps the nerve of our day that makes experience the basis of truth.
 Believers unacquainted with God’s Word will have little reason to doubt the story of a four-year old boy who went to heaven and returned to earth to share his story.

-As far as heaven goes, most people already believe heaven is real.
-Should we view this book as affirmation?
-In short, no.
+As far as heaven goes, should we view this book as affirmation that heaven is real?

-For one thing, the truth of the book’s account is undermined by the inattention to theological detail.
+For one thing, the book’s account is undermined by its inattention to biblical detail.
 For example:

 - The book says everybody in heaven has wings but Jesus, but that contradicts Philippians 3:21 that says our bodies will be like Jesus’.
 Plus, angels have wings, and saints are never portrayed as having them (Isaiah 6:2).
 Except in the movies.